 All vehicles parking in Centralia College parking lots must have a valid Centralia College decal.
-Decals for students and staff vehicles are available at the Information Desk in the Student Center.
+Decals for students are available at the Information Desk in the Student Center.
+Decals for staff are available in the facilities office.
 The decal for the first vehicle is available at no charge.
 Additional decals are available at a modest cost.